franleplant/JavaRaptors.frontend/README.md

 	$ grunt

-### How to active watch any file changes to lint them with JSHint in real time?
+### How to active watch any file changes to lint them with JSHint and to re re run the unit tests in real time?

-	$ grunt watch
+	$ grunt karma:unit watch

-### How to run all the unit tests?
-This command will also run the tests whenever a file changes.

-	$ grunt karma

 ### How to run all the e2e tests?
 Needs the server started